LABORA-INF-UFG/xapp-workshop/contents/class_2.md

 3. `data`: a bytes object with the encoded payload (need to be converted to a string using `data.decode()`)
 4. `ctype`: a string with the content type of the HTTP request

-The callback must also return a response: a dictionary with information for the server to construct a HTTP response and send it to the client.
+The callback must also return a response: a dictionary with information for the server to construct an HTTP response and send it to the client.
 The `xapp_rest` provides an `initResponse` function to generate this dictionary.
 The `initResponse` method has two optional parameters for initiating the dictionary with some data: `status` is an integer with the HTTP status code and `response` is a string with the HTTP response text.
-Other informations, like a JSON payload, must be written directly on the response dictionary.
+Other pieces of information, like a JSON payload, must be written directly on the response dictionary.

-For example, a simple handler callback function that responds with an `200 OK` HTTP status and a `{"my_key":"my_value"}` dictionary as payload is defined as below:
+For example, we define below a simple handler callback function that responds with a `200 OK` HTTP status and, as payload, a `{"my_key":"my_value"}` dictionary:

 ```python
 def my_handler(self, name:str, path:str, data:bytes, ctype:str):